Poverty in India

 Have a look around you and tell me what you see?
 Do you see beggars on the streets, outside of shops, and on the roads?
 What about rickshaw-pullers arguing with a customer for an extra ten rupees?
 Are you aware of the crime rate and drug abuse even by children in our society?
 Now, there could be multiple reasons, but poverty in India seems to be the prominent cause behind these issues.

 India is the second-most populous nation in the world, with about 1.2 billion people.
-Our country has experienced growth rates up to 10% over multiple years and is one of the largest economies in the world.
+Our country has experienced growth rates of up to 10% over multiple years and is one of the largest economies in the world.
 However, only a tiny fraction of the Indian population has availed benefits from the stunning economic boom so far.
 Most of the people in India still live in abject poverty.
 That’s why it’s essential to understand the concept of poverty as a challenge in India.

 Introduction of Poverty in India